Mayan Ambition

 Pharaohs had the vision to pile up the pyramids thousands of years ago.
 Shah Jahan’s flame of love bloomed out in Taj Mahal centuries back.
-Maya was molding history at the dawn of the twenty-first century and the saga was far from over when she was plucked away from it.
+Maya was moulding history at the dawn of the twenty-first century and the saga was far from over when she was plucked away from it.
 Her ambition was not small.

 She loves to call them ‘Symbols of Change’ and there is no denying the truth that they have transformed the architectural visage of Lucknow.
 Unfortunately, the days of these fascinating structures could be numbered.
 The bulldozers of Yadava could be raring to raze them back to red dust.